 Sweet and Solar

-Lucky Bee Homestead and Atlantic Mustard Mill were founded in 2017 by Sabine and Michael Schoenknecht.
+Lucky Bee Homestead (and Atlantic Mustard Mill later in 2018) were founded in 2017 by Sabine and Michael Schoenknecht.

 From their homestead headquarters in Murray Harbour North, Prince Edward Island, the couple has created an extensive line of gourmet condiments, including jams, vinegars, chutneys, and authentic German mustards.
 They grow many of their own ingredients using natural practices and source locally whenever possible.